Last updated: March 14, 2026

-Every product we review must pass through these six evaluation checkpoints before it earns a recommendation.
+Every product goes through these six evaluation checkpoints before earning a recommendation.

 1. Attenuation Specs Analysis

-Attenuation, measured in decibels (dB), tells you how much signal a product blocks.
-We examine the full frequency range, not just a single headline number.
-A bag claiming 80 dB at 1 GHz may only deliver 40 dB at 6 GHz, and that matters for modern devices.
+AI examines the full frequency range of shielding claims, not just a single headline number.
+A bag claiming 80 dB at 1 GHz may only deliver 40 dB at 6 GHz — and that matters for modern devices.

 | Attenuation (dB) | Signal Blocked | Real-World Meaning |